 2.3.1.4 Associate programs failing to pay membership dues shall be ineligible for renewal of Associate status or for Active status until the dues are paid in full, including the current year.
 An official purchase order is acceptable for payment.

-2.3.1.5 DUES SUPPLEMENT FOR DELIVERY OUTSIDE APPROVED JURISDICTION TO BE INSERTED HERE ONCE APPROVED
+2.3.1.5 For programs with jurisdictions outside of the United States, payment of dues may be made by ACH wire transfer directly to the Consortium bank account.

 2.3.2 Meeting Fees

 2.3.2.1 The Executive Council may approve a Consortium meeting registration fee relative to the projected costs of meetings.
 Meeting fees may be invoiced and paid in advance or paid in person at the meeting.
-Payment by credit card is not available.

 2.3.2.2 Program representatives are expected to attend Annual Business Meetings at their own expense.
-Executive Council Members are expected to attend Midyear and Annual Business Meetings at their own expense.
+Executive Council Members are expected to attend Annual Business Meetings at their own expense.

 2.3.3 Accreditation Fee